menchelab/VRNetzer/README.md

 |---|---|---|---|---|
 |NodeID|Symbol|Name|Function|Namespace|

-Given symbols will appear as labels directly at selected nodes and at nodes in the proximity.
+Symbols will appear as labels directly at selected nodes and at nodes in the proximity.

 **Link Lists**
 ```